anushasundark/Python_Mini_Projects/7. Tic-Tac-Toe AI/Readme.md

 - Human vs AI gameplay.
 - AI opponent never loses due to Minimax algorithm.
 - Command-line interface for easy interaction.
+-
+  ## Getting Started

+1. **Clone the Repository:**
+2. Navigate to the Project Directory:
+3. Run the Game:
+4. Make Your Moves:
+-Enter the row and column numbers when prompted for your move.
+5. Enjoy the Game:
+-Play and have fun challenging the AI!

 ## Game Rules
 - The game is played on a 3x3 grid.